levinyarden123-maker/drug-adverse-events-sql-analysis/README.md

-# drug-adverse-events-sql-analysis
+# 📊 Drug Adverse Event Risk Analysis in a Polypharmacy Dataset
 SQL analysis of a clinical dataset to identify drug safety risks and adverse events

-# 📊 Drug Adverse Event Risk Analysis in a Polypharmacy Dataset

 ## 🎯 1.
 Background & Objective
 In healthcare data science and pharmacovigilance, monitoring drug safety is paramount—particularly in polypharmacy scenarios where patients concurrently take multiple medications.
 This project analyzes a clinical dataset of patient records to identify which medications carry the highest risk of adverse events (AE) and to surface potential high-risk drug-drug interactions for public health and regulatory insights.